 Is it Safe to Wear a Camera or GoPro while Biking?

-The camera mount is designed to break away in the event of a crash, ensuring the helmet performance is not impaired, and the helmet is not damaged by the camera mount.
-The camera mount is not designed to withstand any significant impact and is designed to typically break or detach from the helmet in a crash.
+The camera mount is designed to break away in the event of a crash.
+This ensures the helmet performance is not impaired, and the helmet is not damaged by the camera mount.
+The camera mount is not designed to withstand any significant impact and is designed to detach from the helmet in a crash.

 The vast majority of studies to date have concluded that having a camera mount attached to the helmet does not necessarily make the helmet unsafe.
 One study in 2015 (by the Transport Research Laboratory) found that having the camera increased the time it took for the helmet to come to a stop when dropped directly on the camera, reducing the impact felt by the head, similar to having a large crumple zone on a car.
 The same study did find that angular crashes were made a bit more difficult to determine, as it causes the head to jerk back before the camera breaks away.